Muschamp Rd

 To get to the New Territories we took the tourist tunnel.
 It is very trippy, made more so by me using a slow exposure for some of my pictures.
 It is quite expensive so I recommend only taking it one way or not at all if you are on a tight budget.

 Having this many photos and trying to get them all to align perfectly in all browsers especially in the latest version of WordPress is a challenge.
-I prefer to host images these days in Flickr, but in WordPress 5 the includes have been changed, I prefer the fancy JavaScript you can see in some of my other posts.
+I prefer to host images on Flickr these days, but in WordPress 5 the includes have been changed, I prefer the fancy JavaScript you can see in some of my other posts.

-To the right is the (at the time) tallest building in Shanghai and the moon.
+Below was the tallest building in Shanghai (at the time) and the moon.
 We went here to drink.
 On the 87th floor is “Cloud Nine“, the formerly highest bar in the world.
 To get there you have to take three elevators.
 They have a minimum charge of 120 RMB plus 15% gratuity per person.
-To celebrate and to make sure we made our minimum charge I ordered a Johnny Walker Blue on the rocks.
+To celebrate and to make sure we made our minimum charge I ordered a Johnny Walker Blue.
 I then had a a Guinness.
 They don’t have a very good selection of beers especially if you want draft.
 The Guinness came in a bottle.
 They have a lot of wine and Scotch though, but not so much bourbon.

 The final photo is a portion of a model of how Shanghai will look in 2010.
 Note the even taller building over by the Pearl Tower.
 If you go to the World’s Fair much of this should be complete.
 This model is in the Urban Planning Museum.
 It is quite impressive.
-The scale is wrong for 40K and is closer to Epic but still off me thinks.
+The scale is wrong for 40K and is closer to Epic but still off.

 I did return to Shanghai in 2014.
 I never went up the now tallest building in town, but I did go up “the can opener” several times to have a drink.
 I even went to Hong Kong and went in the tallest bar there, that was an expensive but memorable evening.